mexchy1000/CellDART/README.md

   scanpy 1.5.1
   seaborn 0.11.2
   keras 2.3.1
+  h5py=2.10.0

+### Install conda environment
+  conda env create --file celldart_env.yaml

 ## R wrapper for CellDART using reticulate
   Please refer to the '/CellDART_R_wrap/R_example.R' file.
   All the files in 'CellDART_R_wrap' should be in the same folder.
-  Reticulate virtual environment or conda environment can be used while running function 'pred_cellf_celldart'
+  Reticulate virtual environment (by setting ''or conda environment can be used while running function 'pred_cellf_celldart'
   Detailed explanation is in '/CellDART_R_wrap/Read_R_wrap.md' file.

 ## Dependency (R wrapper)